 There are many, many robotic options out there (and more appearing all the time).
 Here are a few that have been tested by my students.

 - KIBO – works on batteries.
 No devices necessary.
 (Resources)

-- Bee-Bot – works on batteries.
+- Bee-Bot – Rechargeable.
 No devices necessary.
 (Ideas)

 - Ozobot – charges via USB port on computer.
-No device necessary.
+No device is necessary, but value is added when combined.
 (Resources)